 Utilizing ICSI or Intracytoplasmic Sperm Injection, a single sperm for each egg is all that is needed.
 Using microscopic techniques (micromanipulation) a single sperm is drawn into a very thin-tipped glass pipette.
 The tip of the pipette is inserted into the egg through the egg shell (zona pellucida) and the sperm is injected into the egg.
 This process is repeated for each egg.
 The eggs are returned to the incubator and are checked 24 hours later to see how many are fertilized.
 About 70 – 80% of the injected eggs will fertilize normally to form a zygote.

 Phase 6: Embryo Development in the Laboratory

 The eggs and sperm are placed in a dish containing culture media rich in nutrients essential for embryonic development.
 The dishes containing the eggs and sperm are placed in embryo incubators.
 A computer controlled system precisely regulates temperature, oxygen and CO2 levels within the incubators conducive for embryonic growth.

-The fertilized egg, as it appears 16-18 hours as after fertilization, showing the male and female genetic material (pronuclei) is called a zygote.
+- Zygote Stage (16-18 hours after fertilization): The fertilized egg showing the male and female genetic material (pronuclei) is called a zygote.
 Sometimes more than one sperm can penetrate the egg resulting in an abnormal zygote and abnormal development of the embryo.

-The embryo as it appears five days after fertilization.
-The embryo is beginning to hatch out of its soft shell (white arrow) and is ready to implant.
-In good prognosis patients (under 35 with good quality embryos) – a single embryo transfer (SET) may be considered.
+- Blastocyst Stage (Day 5-6): The embryo is beginning to hatch out of its soft shell (white arrow) and is ready to implant.

 Preimplantation Genetic Testing (PGT)